 Lab: 236 Boardman Hall and Carnegie Hall

-Dr. Giudice is Professor of Spatial Informatics in the School of Computing and Information Science and cooperating faculty in UMaine’s Dept. of Psychology at the University of Maine.
+Dr. Giudice is Professor of Spatial Computing in the School of Computing and Information Science and cooperating faculty in UMaine’s Dept. of Psychology at the University of Maine.
 He is the founding Director of the Virtual Environments and Multimodal Interaction (VEMI) Laboratory and Director of the UMaine National Center for Geographic Information and Analysis (NCGIA).

 - Postdoctoral Research Fellow (2005-2008), Psychological and Brain Sciences Program, Psychology Department, University of California, Santa Barbara

 - Ph.D.
 (2004), Cognitive and Brain Sciences, University of Minnesota